waaberi/WabzUploader/README.md

 ## Where to host if i can't pay for hosting

 I recommend repl.it and Glitch.
 I personally tested on repl.it, and it works super well.
 I did not have to change anything.
 Glitch should work too, but i did not test in it.

+## I want to use it but my storage space is limited

+I will later add a way to store files in other platforms (such as imgur), and that will take less storage.
+The only thing is that it will probably take some kind of database system, such as MongoDB.
+So it will run out of storage at some point, but because the files themselves are not hosted on your host, it will take way less storage.